Lim Swee Say

-Lim Swee Say (林瑞生 (Lîm Sūi-seⁿ, Lín Ruìshēng); born 13 July 1954) is a Singaporean former politician who served as Secretary-General of the National Trades Union Congress between 2005 and 2015, Minister for Manpower between 2015 and 2018, Minister in the Prime Minister's Office between 2004 and 2015, Second Minister for National Development between 2004 and 2005, and Minister for the Environment between 2000 and 2004.
+Lim Swee Say (林瑞生 (Lîm Sūi-seⁿ, Lín Ruìshēng); born 13 July 1954) is a Singaporean former politician who served as Secretary-General of the National Trades Union Congress between 2005 and 2015, Minister for Manpower between 2015 and 2018, Minister in the Prime Minister's Office between 2004 and 2015, Second Minister for National Development in 2004 and 2005, and Minister for the Environment between 2000 and 2004.

-A member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) representing the Buona Vista ward of Tanjong Pagar GRC between 1997 and 2001, Holland–Bukit Panjang GRC between 2001 and 2006, Holland–Bukit Timah GRC between 2006 and 2011, and the Bedok ward of East Coast GRC between 2011 and 2020.
+A member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) for the Buona Vista division between 1997 and 2011 under various group representation constituencies (GRCs), and the Bedok division of East Coast GRC between 2011 and 2020.

 Lim was appointed as a non-executive independent director in Singtel in 2021.